hannahsheahan/HCategoryLearn/README.md

 # HCategoryLearn
 ##### Unity Editor Version: 2018.3.1

-This repo has been developed from Sebastian Lague's brilliant tutorial on procedural object generation in Unity (https://github.com/SebLague/Procedural-Planets) ([youtube]shorturl.at/axJ58).
+This repo has been developed from [Sebastian Lague's](https://github.com/SebLague/Procedural-Planets) brilliant tutorial on procedural object generation in Unity (also on [Youtube](https://www.youtube.com/watch?v=QN39W020LqU&list=PLFt_AvWsXl0cONs3T0By4puYy6GM22ko8)).
 I've developed Sebastian's planets for use in psychology experiments which test how well people can learn and represent a heirarchical taxonomy of planets.

 ## Major developments